SI Joint Pain: How Chiropractic & Spinal Decompression Can Help Sacroiliac Joint Dysfunction

 A common test for SI joint pain diagnosis is to have a patient lay down on his or her back and cross one foot to the opposite knee.
 When pressure is applied on the foot, a patient is able to feel the stress exerted on the SI joint on that particular side.
 This test is known as the flexion, abduction and external rotation test, also commonly known as FABER.

-Chiropractic Care Treatment for Sacroiliac Joint Pain
+Chiropractic Care Treatment for SI Joint Pain

 A skilled and experienced chiropractor can employ a variety of treatment options to help patients suffering from SI joint pain.
 The techniques administered help to alleviate pain and can also treat problem areas, align SI joints, and provide long-term care and relief for patients.